1882-1889

 The Black Bros.
 Air Platen Press is introduced.

-Upon the death of Robert S. Black (1892-1957), James S. Carroll becomes President of the company, representing the 4th generation of family ownership.
+Upon the death of Robert S. Black (1892-1957), James S. Carroll (above) becomes President of the company, representing the 4th generation of family ownership.

-Black Bros. designs and manufactures the first Panel Cleaning Machine.
+Black Bros. designs and manufactures the first

 Black Bros. first Divisional Service Center opens in High Point, North Carolina.